vitorstabile/spring-framework-basics/README.md

 output will be up

-Now, let's create a bean GameRunner in our Configuration class
+Now, let's create a bean GameRunner in our Configuration class.

 ```java
 package com.appgame.game;